 While long-form content tends to perform better, quantity does not equal quality.
 Simply stuffing a page with words to meet a word count goal can lead to disjointed and difficult-to-read content.
 Instead, focus on providing valuable information and insight that is well-organized and easy to understand.

-Word count is one of many things to consider when crafting SEO-optimized content.
+Word count is one of many things to consider when crafting SEO-friendly content.
 Here are some elements you’ll also want to consider.

 URLs provide context for search engines and users about a page’s content.
 You should keep your URL short (no more than five to seven words).
 And remove any stop words like “the,” “a,” and “and” that add little to no value to a URL.
 Finally, make it descriptive.
 Your URL should accurately describe the content of your page clearly and concisely.